 Mwamba specifically mentioned Katanga's alleged role in the death of nine UN peacewkeepers in the gold-rich Ituri region.

 Many crimes from the two civil wars that shook Congo between 1996 and 2003 remain unpunished.
 In recent years, however, Congolese authorities have taken steps against war crime suspects.
-Several senior army officers have been convicted by the domestic courts, in addition tohigh-profile cases
+Several senior army officers have been convicted by the domestic courts, in addition to high-profile cases in The Hague.

 dj/kms (AFP, Reuters)